ofiwg/libfabric/man/fi_av.3.md

 ## fi_av_remove

 fi_av_remove removes a set of addresses from an address vector.
-All resources associated with the indicated addresses are released.
-The removed address - either the mapped address (in the case of FI_AV_MAP) or index (FI_AV_TABLE) - is invalid until it is returned again by a new fi_av_insert.
+The corresponding fi_addr_t values are invalidated and may not be used in data transfer calls.
 The behavior of operations in progress that reference the removed addresses is undefined.

-The use of fi_av_remove is an optimization that applications may use to free memory allocated with addresses that will no longer be accessed.
-Inserted addresses are not required to be removed. fi_av_close will automatically cleanup any resources associated with addresses remaining in the AV when it is invoked.
+Note that removing an address may not disable receiving data from the peer endpoint.  fi_av_close will automatically cleanup any associated resources.

 Flags are reserved for future use and must be 0.